juxhouse/bela-resources/API.md

 ## Return Codes

-Endpoints return either 200 for success or an error code with a helpful error message String in the body.
+Endpoints return either 200 for success or an error code with a helpful message in the body.

 ## Endpoints